Samsung/tizen-docs/docs/platform/release-notes/tizen-6-5-m1.md

 #### New and changed features

 - Web Engine
-  - Open Source Chromium 85 version base has been applied.
+  - Open source Chromium 85 version base has been applied.
 The following features and API set have been provided by the new web engine:
     - Web Animations
       - Support for animation.ready and animation.finished has been added.
       - Smoother animation support with composite mode